-According to Plato, the heavenly maritime kingdom of Atlantis and its capital seaport on a forgotten continent in the western realm was engulfed by earthquakes and floods when its inhabitants apparently misbehaved and were "punished" by the great creator who controls all things on this earth.
+According to Plato, the heavenly inhabitants of the Maritime Kingdom of Atlantis -- and its capital seaport on a forgotten continent in the western realm, were engulfed by earthquakes and floods when they apparently misbehaved -- and therefore, were "punished" by the great creator who controls all things on this earth.

 The simple moral of Plato's story is a message to any civilization that if power is misused, then expect the destruction of that civilization by the forces of righteousness.

-Within our world today there is a social and political institution that was created by the Allied Powers after World War 2 to prevent further world wars -- its name is the United Nations, which represents a place where the collective efforts of humans can be kind to themselves and their environment.
+Within our world today there is a social and political institution that was created by the Allied Powers after World War 2 apparently with the intent to prevent further world wars -- its name is the United Nations, which represents a place where the collective efforts of humans can be kind to themselves and their environment.

-New within our world today is a virtual institution and global entity known as the Internet that reflects and records the culture of modern society in such a way that allows most any global citizen with a computer or wireless device to instantly communicate and share cultural information which can be acted upon in real time.
+New within our world today is a another institution and global entity known as the Internet which reflects and records the culture of modern society in such a way that allows most any global citizen with a computer or wireless device to instantly communicate and share cultural information -- and can be acted upon in real time.

 No other global entity represents the collective development of modern society -- the Internet is our virtual world.

 If the Internet represents a virtual place -- or "portal" to where other sites around our world can be visited, then where within this new entity can one find the important places that represents the core activities of modern society?